TonySheller/reynard/README.md

-References:
-Cryptograms Special, November 2022 Issue, Kappa Publishers, www.kappapuzzles.com
+Cryptogram Puzzles are used from Cryptograms Special, November 2022 Issue, Kappa Publishers, www.kappapuzzles.com